-Silva’s White Caps were a vicious outlaw gang that operated in Las Vegas, New Mexico from about 1879 to 1893.
-Also called La Sociedad de Bandidos and Forty Bandits, they were a mafia-like organization that was led by Vicente Silva.
+Silva’s White Caps were a vicious outlaw gang that operated in Las Vegas, New Mexico, from about 1879 to 1893.
+Also called La Sociedad de Bandidos and Forty Bandits, they were a mafia-like organization that Vicente Silva led.

 Silva was a profitable businessman in Las Vegas.
-The gang sought, through fence-cutting, arson, and physical assault, to drive settlers from lands that had once been common pasture.
-Often meeting in Silva’s Imperial Saloon on Moreno Street, the gang also committed a variety of crimes and gained the reputation as one of the meanest and cruelest gangs ever assembled in New Mexico.
+Through fence-cutting, arson, and physical assault, the gang sought to drive settlers from lands that had once been common pasture.
+Often meeting in Silva’s Imperial Saloon on Moreno Street, the gang also committed various crimes and gained the reputation as one of the meanest and cruelest gangs ever assembled in New Mexico.

 The business of crime went well for Silva and his men for several years.
 Vincente was a gracious and agreeable host at his saloon and was a charitable man in the community, giving money to the church, the Orphans’ Home, and to the poor old people about town.

-In the meantime, cattle, mules, and sheep continued to go missing and there were mysterious disappearances of miners and cowboys, who were carrying money, especially those who had no interested relatives in the Territory.
-Pedro Vejar was seen going to Las Vegas one evening in May 1890, but after he had sold his wool for $200, he was never seen again.
-After Antonio Vasquez drew two months’ pay from the Santa Fe Railroad Company one afternoon, he was and was last seen at Silva’s saloon a few hours later, partially drunk.
+In the meantime, cattle, mules, and sheep continued to go missing.
+There were mysterious disappearances of miners and cowboys carrying money, especially those who had no interested relatives in the Territory.
+Pedro Vejar was seen going to Las Vegas one evening in May 1890, but he was never seen again after he had sold his wool for $200.
+After Antonio Vasquez drew two months’ pay from the Santa Fe Railroad Company one afternoon, he was last seen at Silva’s saloon a few hours later, partially drunk.
 His cousin and sister searched diligently for him, but not a clue could ever be had to his fate.
-Ramon Oberro disappeared in the winter of 1891-92 along with $300 from his sale of mules.
+Finally, Ramon Oberro disappeared in the winter of 1891-92 along with $300 from his sale of mules.

 Several area Sheriffs and their deputies scoured the country looking for the thieves and killers, and the ranchmen banded themselves together to protect their property.
 But still, the thefts, killings, and disappearances continued.
 The Indians were given a good deal of credit for the crimes, but no evidence could ever be found against any of them.

 However, things would change In October 1892 when Refugio Esquibel, the wealthiest ranchman in San Miguel County, found four of his best-bred horses missing from the range.
-With his ranchmen, he went hunting over the mountains for the horses and came upon them in at a small rock corral at Silva’s isolated ranch.
-He immediately notified the Sheriff and gang member, Patricio Maes, who was at the corral, was arrested.
+He went hunting over the mountains for the horses with his ranchmen and came upon them in at a small rock corral at Silva’s isolated ranch.
+He immediately notified the Sheriff and gang member Patricio Maes, who was arrested at the corral.
 Fearful that he might be lynched, he secretly told what he knew to the authorities.
-He was then let go for a week, in which time he was to get more accurate information for the police officers.
+He was then let go for a week, at which time he was to get more accurate information for the police officers.

-Vincente Silva soon found out that Maes was about to tell all and called a nighttime meeting at his saloon with all the gang members present.
-At a “mock trial”, the gang members judged Maes guilty and he was hanged in the middle of a snowstorm on a bridge over Gallinas Creek on October 22, 1892.
+Vincente Silva soon found out that Maes was about to tell all and called a nighttime meeting at his saloon with all the gang members.
+At a “mock trial,” the gang members judged Maes guilty, and he was hanged in the middle of a snowstorm on a bridge over Gallinas Creek on October 22, 1892.
 When his body was found, a Coroner’s jury decided that he had been lynched for an unknown crime.

-Afterward, events moved swiftly and Silva fled on October 26th to a secret hiding place in the mountains near Los Alamos, New Mexico.
+Afterward, events moved swiftly, and Silva fled on October 26th to a secret hiding place in the mountains near Los Alamos, New Mexico.
 During his absence, he was indicted for horse and cattle stealing on November 7, 1892, and the Territorial Governor soon offered $1,000 for his capture.
-Suspecting that his brother-in-law, Gabriel Sandoval, was going to inform on the gang for the lynching of Maes, he ordered him killed.
-Three crooked lawmen and gang members, Jose Chavez y Chavez, Eugenio Alarid, and Julian Trujillo shot and killed Sandoval in February 1893 and his body mysteriously disappeared.
+Suspecting that his brother-in-law, Gabriel Sandoval, was going to inform on the gang about the lynching of Maes, he ordered him killed.
+Three crooked lawmen and gang members, Jose Chavez y Chavez, Eugenio Alarid, and Julian Trujillo, shot and killed Sandoval in February 1893, and his body mysteriously disappeared.

 The body of Mrs. Silva was dug from a shallow grave near San Pedro with a dozen mortal stabs about the chest telling the story of her death.
 Frightful lacerations on the dead woman’s hands told the struggle she made with her bandit husband while he stabbed her.